Remote practices for better work-life balance

 - Book some additional time for your tasks

-- Relax from the work, you’re not a robot
+- Relax from work, and you’re not a robot

 - More fresh air and places during meetings